imranr970/php_calculator/README.md

 2. Arrows (`→`) preserved for visual flow
 3. Emojis render natively on GitHub
 4. Algorithm steps use bold headers for scannability

-Want me to add an installation section or contribution guidelines? 😊